SAP-samples/workzone-content-package-templates/docs/content-package/introduction.md

 # Content Package

-A content package bundles different content artifacts for SAP Launchpad Service New Site Experience (Beta).
+A content package bundles different content artifacts for SAP Build Work Zone Standard (New Site Experience).

 The artifacts that can be contained in the content package are:
 - [CDM content](../cdm/introduction.md)